 The neighbors of v will wrap precisely around v if and only if $\theta_R(v)$ is an integral multiple of 2π .
-This is illustrated concretely in S Objects S, but note that one does not need to actually place any circles to compute an angle sum, as computations are done entirely with labels.
+This is illustrated concretely in SObjects, but note that one does not need to actually place any circles, as computations are done entirely with the labels and the combinatoric information from K.

 • Packing Label: A label R for K is known as a packing label if $\theta_R(v)$ is an integral multiple of 2π for every interior vertex v.
 If P is a circle packing for K (in one of our geometries), then the list R of its radii will necessarily be a packing label.
-The converse is true for simply connected complexes K: if R is a packing label for K, then one can lay out circles, using R for radii, to form a circle packing P for K.
+Conversely, one can show that if R is a packing label for K, then one can lay out circles, using the labels as radii, to form a circle packing P for K.

 CirclePack is a platform for creating, manipulating, analyzing, and displaying circle packings.
 Its computational core lies in computing packing labels, and although the "packing" algorithms themselves are interesting and revealing mathematics, they are not our target here.
 We will instead treat CirclePack as a blackbox computational engine so that we can concentrate on the underlying geometry.
-(Recall that there are several levels of usage for scripts; the more skill you develop, the more you'll learn from experiments: • click "NEXT" to simply watch the action; • press "Open Script" to follow commands and associated descriptions; • modify the given script commands; • add new commands to a script; and • create new scripts from scratch.)
+(Recall that there are several levels of usage for scripts; the more skill you develop, the more you'll learn from experiments: (1) click "NEXT" and watch the action; (2) press "Open Script"

+and follow the commands and associated descriptions in the script window; (3) modify current script commands; and (4) create new scripts from scratch.)